srose99/frameworks_and_languages_module/docs/future/WebProgramming.md

 ### Expanded

+1. Understand the HTTP protocol
+    * be able to describe the structure of a HTTP request and HTTP response
-1. Understand the HTTP protocol by implementing a HTTP sever from scratch using raw sockets
+    * by implementing a HTTP sever from scratch using raw sockets
 2. Understand WebSockets by implementing a WebSocket EchoServer and creating browser clients that can send messages via this server
 3. Understand that webpages are based on a Document Object Model that can be manipulated with code (createElement, remove, querySelector)
 4. Understand that DOM elements can be styled/animated with CSS (transition)